Get covered in minutes!

-Our customer’s safety and peace of mind are essential to us.
-During Fire Prevention Month in October and all year long, we want to ensure you and your family have an escape plan should a fire break out at your home and that you take adequate safety measures to prevent tragedies.
-More importantly, we would like to share some tips and tricks in hopes that you can prevent a fire from ever occurring.
+Ensuring our customers’ safety and peace of mind is our top priority.
+During Fire Prevention Month in October and throughout the year, we want to help you, and your family have an escape plan in case a fire occurs at your home.
+Additionally, it’s essential to take adequate safety measures to help prevent potential tragedies.
+We are sharing some valuable tips and tricks to help you prevent a fire from hopefully ever happening.

 Fires can happen in any part of the house, but the basement is one of the most dangerous areas.
 If you have a basement, having little to no windows and having only one point of entry could make it difficult to escape and for firefighters to fight flames.
 MAPFRE and the U.S. Fire Administration (USFA) have several tips to keep you and your loved ones safe from basement fires.